 Stay The Course:

 It is normal for bedtime routines (especially if they involve a new sleeping environment!) to take some time to stick.
-Don’t expect a drastic change overnight and remember that consistency is key!
+Don’t expect a drastic change overnight and remember that consistency with bedtime routines is key!
 Make sure to keep up the same routine each night and eventually, your baby will adjust to sleeping in their crib.

 Make Sure Your Baby Is Comfortable In Their Crib: